CPayne6/GUIWSCreator/README.md

 # GUIWSCreator
-this is the GUI interface for the worksheet creator
+This is the graphical interface for a math aid program.